Abiaselli/SNN/README.md

 gcc -O3 -o main main.c <br />
 ./main

-Loss values during training are saved in the FILE_NAME in line 16
+Validation loss values during training are saved in the FILE_NAME in line 16

 **Deviations from the model in the paper**